-- Biostatistics: vaccine effectiveness study methods; post-marketing safety study design and analysis; use and misuse of large administrative databases for medical research; methods to assess interrater variability
+- Biostatistics: post-marketing drug and vaccine safety study design and analysis; secondary use and misuse of large health care databases for medical research; vaccine effectiveness study methods; sequential testing in observational data settings; methods to assess interrater variability

-- Immunization & infectious diseases: biostatistics; post-marketing vaccine safety study design and analysis; influenza vaccine effectiveness in the elderly; methodological issues in administrative database studies
+- Immunization & infectious diseases: biostatistics; post-marketing vaccine safety study design and analysis; influenza vaccine effectiveness in the elderly; methodological issues in large health care database studies

-- Medication use & patient safety: biostatistics; post-marketing drug safety study design and analysis; safety signal detection methods
+- Medication use & patient safety: biostatistics; post-marketing drug and vaccine safety study design and analysis; safety signal detection methods

 - Cardiovascular health: biostatistics; statistical issues in multi-site, longitudinal observational studies; coronary artery calcium CT scoring methods

-As part of the Vaccine Safety Datalink (VSD) project, Dr. Nelson works with Group Health Research Institute (GHRI) colleague Andrea Cook, PhD, to improve statistical methods for post-marketing surveillance studies of new vaccines.
-Their goal is to develop new sequential testing approaches that will rapidly and accurately identify adverse events not detected in pre-licensure studies.
-Dr. Nelson also collaborates with the Food and Drug Administration to evaluate statistical methods for more general use in post-marketing safety surveillance of other medical products.
 In her vaccine effectiveness work, Dr. Nelson recently shed light on the limitations of the methods that previous epidemiological research used to assess the effectiveness of influenza vaccine in preventing illness and death in seniors.
 Her paper was the first to comprehensively describe the challenges in methods for assessing the public health benefit of influenza vaccine in the elderly; it was also the first to recommend specific new strategies to improve estimates of vaccine effectiveness.
-By sharing these statistical insights across a broad audience, she is helping bridge the gap between biostatistics and epidemiology and hoping to encourage widespread use of more rigorous methods.
-Dr. Nelson is excited to continue evaluating and developing methods to increase understanding of disease prevention and vaccine safety—and working to bring new, improved methods into the mainstream.
+By sharing these statistical insights across a broad audience, she is helping bridge gaps between biostatistics and epidemiology and hoping to encourage widespread use of more rigorous methods and bring new, improved methods into the mainstream.